phyohan88/AirBnB-clone/README.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "Review text is required",
+        "review": "Review text is required",
-        "Stars must be an integer from 1 to 5"
+        "stars": "Stars must be an integer from 1 to 5" }
-      ]
     }
     ```